lihaoyi/macropy/readme.md

 # None
 ```

 Pattern matching allows you to quickly check a variable against a series of possibilities, sort of like a [switch statement](http://en.wikipedia.org/wiki/Switch_statement) on steroids.
-Unlike a switch statement, the `switch` macro allows you to match against the *inside* of a pattern: in this case, not just that `my_list` is a `Cons` object, but also that the `xs` member of `my_list` is a `Nil` object.
+Unlike a switch statement in other languages (Java, C++), the `switch` macro allows you to match against the *inside* of a pattern: in this case, not just that `my_list` is a `Cons` object, but also that the `xs` member of `my_list` is a `Nil` object.
 This can be nested arbitrarily deep, and allows you to easily check if a data-structure has a particular "shape" that you are expecting.
 Out of convenience, the value of the leaf nodes in the pattern are bound to local variables, so you can immediately use `x` and `xs` inside the body of the if-statement without having to extract it (again) from `my_list`.

 The `reduce` function above (an simple, cons-list specific implementation of [reduce](http://docs.python.org/2/library/functions.html#reduce)) takes a Cons list (defined using [case classes](#case-classes)) and quickly checks if it either a `Cons` with a `Nil` right hand side, or a `Cons` with something else.
 This is converted (roughly) into: